 2016: Walmart acquires Jet.com for $3.3 billion in an attempt to focus their online strategies towards a younger, city-dwelling audience.
 Four years later, Walmart announced it would be discontinuing the Jet.com brand, indicating the acquisition was “critical to accelerating our omni strategy."

 2017: Walmart acquires highly successful apparel retailer Bonobos for approximately $310 million.
-The company continues to be successful, despite highly publicized corporate departures and layoffs.
+The company continues to be successful, despite highly publicized corporate departures and layoffs

-Can Your Shopify Store Succeed With Walmart?
+Can Your Shopify Store Succeed on Walmart Marketplace?

 We're fully aware that eCommerce isn't just a highly competitive landscape by default.
 In many ways, it needs to be.
-It's still relatively young compared to its physical counterpart; a counterpart which Walmart proved highly adept in dominating.
+It's still relatively young compared to its physical counterpart; a counterpart which Walmart's proved highly adept in dominating.
 What we're suggesting is to review the options that make sense for your brand growth.